An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

 \subsection{Main contribution}

-We propose an inexact $q\in[2,3]$-order regularized proximal Newton method for the nonconvex composite optimization problem \eqref{prob} in terms of a practical inexactness criterion and a novel selection criterion for the iterates.
-When $q=3$, this algorithm reduces to an inexact CR method.
-Our contribution is as follows.
+We propose an inexact $q$-order regularized proximal Newton method with $q\in\![2,3]$ for problem \eqref{prob} by utilizing a practical inexactness criterion and a novel selection strategy for the iterates.
+When $q=3$, it reduces to an inexact CR method.
+Our contribution involves the following three aspects.

-{\bf(1)} For the proposed algorithm, we establish the global convergence of the iterate sequence for the KL function $F$, and when $F$ is a KL function of exponent $\theta\in(0,\frac{q-1}{q})$, justify that the convergence possesses a superlinear rate of order $\frac{q-1}{\theta q}$, specified as $\frac{2}{3\theta}$ for our inexact CR method.
-These results are consistent with those of \cite[Theorem 4.1 (ii)]{QianPan22} for the algorithm proposed there with only theoretical significance.
-According to the discussion in \cite{Attouch10,Dries96}, the KL function $F$ is extremely extensive in nonconvex and nonsmooth optimization.
-In particular, the KL property of exponent $\theta\in(\frac{1}{2},\frac{q-1}{q})$ for $q\in(2,3]$ is weaker than that of exponent $1/2$, which demonstrate that our superalinear convergence result improves greatly the one obtained in \cite{Necoara21} for $p=2$.
+{\bf(1)} For the proposed algorithm, we establish the full convergence of the iterate sequence under the KL property of $F$ by combining the sufficient decrease of the objective values with the KL inequality on a potential function skillfully.
+Based on the full convergence analysis and the proof of \cite[Theorem 3.2]{QianPan22}, under the KL property of $F$ with exponent $\theta\in\!(0,\frac{q-1}{q})$, we obtain the superlinear convergence rate of order $\frac{q-1}{\theta q}$ for the iterate and objective value sequences, which are consistent with those of \cite[Theorem 4.1 (ii)]{QianPan22} for the algorithm of only theoretical values.
+KL functions are ubiquitous in nonconvex and nonsmooth optimization by \cite[Section 4]{Attouch10}, and KL property of exponent $\theta\!\in(\frac{1}{2},\frac{q-1}{q})$ for $q\in\!(2,3]$ is weaker than that of exponent $1/2$.
+Thus, our convergence results have a wide range of potential applications.
+Also, the superlinear convergence result of the cost value sequence improves the one got with $p=2$ in \cite{Necoara21} for \eqref{prob}, a special case of the optimization problem considered in \cite{Necoara21}.